ProperCode/Clickless-Mouse/readme.md

 This application allows to use a mouse without clicking - by moving it only.<br/>

-By reacting to user mouse movements this program simulates left/right mouse click, double left mouse click and left/right mouse button holding. <br/>
+By reacting to user mouse movements this program simulates left/right mouse button click, double left mouse button click and left/right mouse button holding. <br/>

 Clickless Mouse can be used with a virtual keyboard to type by moving mouse (e.g. [Free Virtual Keyboard](https://freevirtualkeyboard.com/)). <br/>